jaspector

 Monday 8am-4:30pm, Tuesday 8am-6pm, Wednesday-Thursday 8am-4:30pm, Friday 8am-3pm; closed 11am-12pm for lunch

-Do I need a building permit in Town of Easton, ME?
+01 Do I need a building permit in Easton, ME?

 New construction, renovations, additions, demolitions, shoreland zone construction (within 75 feet of a stream), floodplain development.

-How do I apply for a building permit in Town of Easton, ME?
+02 How do I apply for a building permit in Easton, ME?

-How long does it take to get a building permit in Town of Easton, ME?
+03 How long does it take to get a building permit in Easton, ME?

-What work is exempt from building permits in Town of Easton, ME?
+04 What work is exempt from building permits in Easton, ME?

+Not all construction work requires a permit in Easton, ME.
 The following work is generally exempt: Ordinary maintenance and repair.
 Note: Easton has no general Zoning Ordinance; confirm with CEO whether specific projects require a permit.
 Shoreland Zoning: construction within 75 feet of any stream always requires a shoreland zoning permit.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Easton, ME?
+05 How do I schedule a building inspection in Easton, ME?